terrorizer1980/Iguanas/CONTRIBUTING.md

 ## Getting started

-To begin contributing, you'll first need to create a virtual environment, which Iguanas will be installed into:
+Before you can contribute, you need to create a virtual environment which Iguanas will be installed into:

 ```bash
 cd <path-for-iguanas-virtual-environment>